 Often as creatives when we speak of a utopian society, we invoke the design and architecture of a space, the agriculture and its environs.
 Rarely do we reference the ergonomics of behavior of people.
 Because as mortals we cannot say with any certainty whether or not there exists a special place in the inner circles of inferno for these perpetrators, perhaps we should simply give them their own place, their Hollywood Access, their locker room where they can speak freely, give them their own terrain and a television network where they are free among themselves and their brethren, with a three-tier cake, an American Apparel store, and a closed-circuit twitter account where they can tweet among themselves, send each other unsolicited pics, and do unto themselves and their kind what they have been forcing upon others for far too long.

 It would be the ultimate remote island reality show, an ecosystem unto itself, where Dov Charney poses in his purple spandex and Terry Richardson takes the photos while Knight Landesman art directs; Wooden Allen can conduct the post traumatic therapy sessions as Bill Cosby blubbers out jokes.
-Harvey Weinstein will produce it and Jeffrey Epstein will keep the books on the entire affair.
+Harvey Weinstein will produce it and Jeffrey Epstein will cast and keep the books on the entire affair.
 Too many of them to mention, really.
 But Trump, of course, will preside as host, apprentice, president and ringleader.
 Maybe then they will finally realize that a certain change has occurred in their climate.
 And by utopia, we mean, of course, utopia for the rest of us.
 The people have spoken.

 Cynicism and satire aside, anyone who has spent a few moments on ARTPIL will recognize our efforts to uphold at least a certain minimum of civic responsibility, or more simply put, decency.
 We will continue to speak.